-The structures were then fabricated by electron beam lithography (EBL).
+The structures were fabricated by electron beam lithography (EBL).
 A 200 nm layer of polymethyl methyl acrylate (PMMA) is first deposited on a clean silicon substrate.
 This is followed by e-beam exposure to engrave the desired design on the substrate, after which a 60 nm layer of gold is evaporated to cover both the antennas and the substrate underneath.
 An SEM image of the fabricated gold double bowtie nanoantennas is shown in Fig.4.